Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 <p align="center">
 <img alt="Fire Types" src="../images/fire_types.jpg" width=400  style="border:1px solid black">
 </p>

+Only class A fires can be extinguished with water.

 To protect employees, buildings, machines and data from fire, there are several fire suppression techniques.